djitz/pcf-study-notes/files/14-Service-Brokers.md

 - In general terms, how would you write your own service broker?
 How would you test it?
 How would you deploy it for everyone else to use?
   > * Create a service broker.
   > * Register the service broker.
-  > * Make the plans available in the catalog.
+  > * Make the plans publicly available in the catalog.

 ### pluralsight recap